nygctech/PySeq2500/README.md

   The metafile contains info like time, stage position, laser power, filter settings.

  # Positioning the stage
- Currently all of the stages move to absolute values that are defined in steps
+ Currently all of the stages move to absolute positions that are defined in steps

  hs.y.move(Y)         Y should be a number between -7000000 and 7500000